 Learn proper golf mechanics.

 Spend some time to find someone that knows about the mechanics of the swing and get a lesson.
 Generating clubhead speed and hitting the ball with the optimal impact zone requires practice and proper training.
-Talk to your local golf professional about finding a certified golf instructor to help you in your practice sessions.
+Talk to your local golf professional about finding a certified golf instructor.

 Use appropriate equipment.

 Talk to the golf professionals at your local golf course or the staff at a golf retail shop to find the proper clubs for your size, ability, and swing speed.
 The right clubs will not only allow you to play better but will also help you avoid injury.

 Wear shoes that offer good support and grip.
 You’ll be standing and walking a lot, so your footwear can determine if you are having a good time or if you’re calling the game early because you’re in pain.
 As much as riding in a golf cart is plenty of fun and can hold more drinks, one of the huge benefits of playing golf, is the amount of walking required.
 Fitness as a by-product is a good thing indeed.

 Taking care of your overall wellness is huge when it comes to playing well.
 You won’t be able to play as well if you haven’t slept enough or if you haven’t been eating enough high-quality energy-producing foods.
 Even things like ruminating on a rough day at work can affect your game.
 Put your health first and your game will improve.

 Set up your phone or a camera to record your swing.
 All the best teachers in the world will use technology and record your swing.
 It is much easier to notice the things that you are doing right and the things that you can improve when you can watch your swing.
 If you have a hard time finding an instructor, you can always use the recording to submit to an instructor on the line and get the tips that you need.